UffizziCloud/preview-action/README.md

 # On-demand Preview Environments

-Deploy a Preview Environment for every pull request, including APIs, frontends, backends, databases, and microservices.
+Deploy a Preview Environment for every pull request.
+Supports APIs, frontends, backends, databases, and microservices.

 Uffizzi integrates as a step in your GitHub Actions pipeline to manage on-demand, ephemeral test environments for every feature branch/pull request.
 Preview Environments are deployed on [Uffizzi Cloud](https://uffizzi.com) (SaaS) or your own installation of [open-source Uffizzi](https://github.com/UffizziCloud/uffizzi_app) (self-hosting requires Kubernetes).

 ## Reusable Workflow (recommended)